 Click on and print out the Customs forms.
 Sign both pages in Hebrew at (X).
-Bring originals to our clearer’s offices, where they will be filled in.
+Send Kef a clear scanned copy of the signed customs forms.
+We may require original copies, depending on the demands of Israeli Customs.
 You may be called to a clearer’s office to finalize documents.
 Remember that what you declare is up to you, and Kef has no responsibility or liability if it differs from what is in the shipment.

 Customs Form (for download)